Introducing Nuts to a Baby – How & When to Give

 Nuts are one of the natural products that are found in vegetation around the world.
 Since they naturally integrate into the diet of many people, giving them to your baby is not particularly dangerous.
-Most recommendations talk about introducing nuts in your child’s diet as early as possible, so as to quickly make a decision whether they are best for him or not.
+Nuts can e introduced into a baby’s diet from around 9-10 months of age.
+But you should do so only after checking with your baby’s paediatrician.
+You must also check in what form the nuts should be introduced.

 Be it a single peanut or an entire platter of various nuts that you have procured, knowing the right time to introduce them to your baby is extremely necessary.
-Furthermore, no medical study or research has arrived at a conclusive age or period that can be deemed ideal to let your baby try out nuts for the first time.
+Furthermore, no medical study or research has arrived at a conclusive age or period that can be deemed ideal to let a baby try out nuts for the first time.
 The presence of nut-based allergies is pretty common, which can further make your decision a bit dicey.
 However, it is a good practice to let your baby get used to other solid food items initially and then introduce nuts in his diet.
-This could be done as early as a year after his birth, and as late as him being 3 years old.
+You could start giving your baby nuts as early as 9-10 months of age or you can introduce it once he turns 1 year old.
+Some parents also add nuts in their children’s once they have crossed their toddler years, i.e., after 3 years of age.

 Nutritional Benefits of Nuts for Infants